birbmaaan/appcues_demo_app/README.md

 **Note you will first need to install Appcues using your account ID in the second step below.**

 And that's it!
 You've now got a locally hosted working app.
-Any changes you make in your code files should automatically appear in the local version of your demo app.
+Any changes you make in your code files should automatically appear in the local version of your demo app once the changed file has been saved.

 ## Personalize app